GeroVanMi/retina-health-classification/README.md

 ### Configurations

-The configurations that we need for our model are defined in `Configuration.py`.
+The configurations that are used for training are defined in `Configuration.py`.
 In development mode `(DEV_MODE)` 3 epochs are trained, while in effective training 20 epochs are performed.

 The training hyperparameters include 20 epochs for training ` (NUMBER_OF_EPOCHS_TRAINING)` and 3 epochs for testing `(DEV_MODE)``(NUMBER_OF_EPOCHS_TESTING)`, as well as batch sizes of 110 for training `(BATCH_SIZE_TRAINING)` and 3 for testing `(BATCH_SIZE_TESTING)`.
 When using multiple GPUs, a batch size of 512 `(MULTI_GPU_BATCH_SIZE)` is used.
 The learning rate `(LEARNING_RATE)` is 1e-4 and is reduced by a factor of 0.1 `(LEARNING_RATE_FACTOR)` after 2 epochs without optimization `(LEARNING_RATE_EPOCH_PATIENCE)`.